reactjs/react.dev/beta/src/pages/apis/usestate.md

 * If you want to reset the entire component tree's state, [pass a different `key` to your component.](#resetting-state-with-a-key)
 * If you can, update all the relevant state in the event handlers.

-If none of this applies, you can use derived state.
+Let's consider an example.
 This `CountLabel` component displays the `count` prop passed to it:

 ```js CountLabel.js
 export default function CountLabel({ count }) {